FENECON Commercial 50 — Assembly and Operating Instructions

 -

-The dismantling instructions of the component manufacturers (see appendix, Other applicable documents) must be observed.
+The dismantling instructions of the component manufacturer (→ Appendix, Applicable documents) must be observed.

 -

-The current laws, regulations and standards must be observed when transporting the battery modules (e.g. Dangerous Goods Transportation Act - GGBefG).
+When transporting the battery modules, the current laws, regulations and standards must be observed (e. g.
+Dangerous Goods Transportation Act — GGBefG).

 -